▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Caring for the Karelian Bear Dog

 The fur of this weather-resistant quadruped is easy to care for.
-However, loses more hair during coat change, so it can be useful to brush it every day, so that less hair is spread around the house.
+But, loses more hair during coat change, so it can be useful to brush it every day, so that less hair is spread around the house.
 Otherwise, brush it every few days; this ritual also strengthens the bond and should already be practiced with the puppy for a relaxed routine.

 Always check the eyes, your puppy's ears and claws and use a special eye and ear cleaner if necessary.
 The claws can become too long in dogs that walk a lot on soft ground – or they move too little, what in this quadruped, However, should only occur in very old or diseased specimens.
 In this case, shorten them with special tweezers.